rsususco/zoopaz-radio/INSTALL.md

 See [`scripts/README.md`](scripts/README.md) for information on setting up the search index.

+Set search threshold, the time before an ajax query pings the server, by setting the `threshold` variable in [`js/streams.js`](js/streams.js).
+Current it is set to 500 milliseconds.
+You may need to tune this setting depending on your traffic or preference.

 Open this application in a web browser and begin streaming your music.